-The Issuer is predominantly funded by three main sources: deposits from customers, borrowing and share capital.
+The Issuer is predominantly funded by three main sources: deposits from customers, market funding and share capital.

-Deposits from customers are the Issuer's single largest funding source and the Issuer offers various types of deposits to its customers, both fixed rates and variable rates, non-indexed as well as indexed to the Icelandic CPI index.
-Deposits from customers with the Issuer are predominately non-indexed and available on demand.
+Deposits from customers are the Issuer's single largest funding source and the Issuer offers various types of deposits to its customers, offering products with fixed and variable rates, non-indexed as well as indexed to the Icelandic CPI index.
+Deposits from customers are predominately non-indexed and available on demand.

-The Issuer has in place a EUR 2,000,000,000 Euro Medium Term Note Programme ("EMTN"), that is listed on the Irish Stock Exchange.
-The EMTN programme is utilised to broaden and strengthen the Issuer's funding in foreign currencies, inter alia with the purpose of refinancing the Issuer's outstanding bonds secured to LBI ehf.
+The Issuer has in place a EUR 2,000,000,000 Euro Medium Term Note ("EMTN") Programme that is listed on the Irish Stock Exchange.
+The EMTN Programme is utilised to broaden and strengthen the Issuer's funding in foreign currencies and all senior unsecured bonds in foreign currencies issued by the Issuer to date are issued under the EMTN programme.

-In addition, the Issuer has in place a ISK 120,000,000,000 Covered Bond Programme that is listed for trading on Nasdaq Iceland.
-The purpose of the programme is to provide funding for the Issuer's mortgage loan portfolio and hedge the Issuer's fixed interest rate exposure.
+In addition, the Issuer has in place a ISK 170,000,000 Covered Bond Programme, that is listed for trading on Nasdaq Iceland.
+Covered Bonds are issued under licence from the Icelandic FME, and in accordance with reference to Act No. 11/2008 and FME Rules No. 528/2008.
+The purpose of the programme is to provide funding for the Issuer's mortgage loan portfolio and to hedge the Issuer's fixed interest rate exposure.

-Furthermore the Issuer has in place an ISK 50,000,000,000 debt issuance programme that is listed for trading on Nasdaq Iceland.
-The Issuer will primarily issue Commercial Paper in the domestic market in ISK under the debt issuance programme.
+Furthermore, the Issuer has in place an ISK 50,000,000,000 debt issuance programme that is listed for trading on Nasdaq Iceland.
+The Issuer primarily issues Commercial Paper in the domestic market in ISK under the debt issuance programme.